nitnub/werdle/README.md

 # Werdle - A Wordle Clone

-This is a basic Wordle clone called Wordle.
-About this project:
+A clone of the popular word game Wordle.
+Users can customize the word length and the number of turns allowed.
+In this version, guesses are not checked against the dictionary, so feel free to guess with a non-word!
+This project was built in React.
+* Choose a word length anywhere from 4 to 11 characters
+* Set the number of guesses fom 3 all the way up to 10
+* Utilizes over 2,300 words from the original game
 * Built with React, utilizing some Bootstrap styling for the Game Over modal
-* Utilizes over 2,300 words from the original game
 * At this time, the layout is optimized for desktop, but I plan to add responsiveness in the future

 ## How to Run